 Application Note: This component requires that the design documentation include a breakdown of the TSF at a very coarse grain.
 Both the developer and evaluator need to carefully choose how a subsystem is defined for a particular TOE.
-There must be a balance between subsystems being too large that is difficult to understand the functions of a single subsystem and subsystems that are so small that how they fit into the system as a whole is difficult to understand.
-If different pieces of the TSF are maintained by different groups of developers, that can aid in making these choices.
+There must be a balance between subsystems being too large (that is, difficult to understand the functions of a single subsystem) and subsystems that are so small that their fit into the system as a whole is difficult to understand.
+Having different groups of developers maintain different pieces of TSF can aid in making these choices.
 Furthermore, it must be noted that the presentation need only be informal.
 This means that the interfaces between subsystems need be presented in general terms of how they interact, not to the level pf presenting a programming interface specification between them.